 The CoC serves as the planning body for the County's submission of the Riverside County Consolidated Application for HUD funds such as ESG.
 City staff has historically participated in rating of CoC grantee applications for ESG funding and have been active in helping making determinations for the allocation of funds.
 Since becoming eligible for a direct ESG entitlement, Moreno Valley engages them in the consultation by sharing ESG funding recommendations issued at the City level and requesting feedback from the full CoC membership.
-For the ESG activities proposed within the 19-20 Action Plan, City representatives consulted with the CoC by forwarding a summary of all applications along with Council recommendations and requesting CoC members provide feedback via e-mail.
-The City took their feedback into consideration.
+For the ESG activities proposed within the 19-20 Action Plan, City representatives consulted with the CoC by forwarding a summary of all applications along with Council recommendations.
 The administration/operation of HMIS is handled through the County of Riverside.
 Since becoming an ESG entitlement city, Moreno Valley has extended an ESG award to the County to aid in the operational Homeless Management Information System (HMIS) costs.
 City of Moreno Valley representatives are in constant communication with County HMIS staff and discuss program set-up, schedule for training, and to discuss ESG reporting requirements.